 15. Taxation and Leasing

 16. Engine Leasing and Financing

 - © Elsevier 2019

 - 1st November 2018

 - Paperback ISBN:

 Vitaly Guzhva is a Professor of Finance in the College of Business of Embry-Riddle Aeronautical University in Daytona Beach, FL where he teaches Aviation Finance.
-His current research includes analysis of airline bankruptcies, development of dynamic fuel and currency hedging strategies for domestic and international airlines, and investment performance of Aircraft lease agreements.
-Dr. Guzhva’s has been published in various journals, including Elsevier’s Journal of Air Transport Management, and Accident Analysis and Prevention.
+His current research includes analysis of airline bankruptcies, development of dynamic fuel and currency hedging strategies for domestic and international airlines, and investment performance of aircraft asset-backed securities.
+Dr. Guzhva’s has been published in various journals, including Elsevier’s Journal of Air Transport Management, and Accident Analysis and Prevention..

 Professor of Finance, College of Business of Embry-Riddle Aeronautical University, Daytona Beach, USA